murrant/timeseries-php/docs/api.md

 ## Factory

-The `TSDBFactory` class is the main entry point for creating database instances.
+The `DriverManager` class is the main entry point for creating database instances.

 ### Methods